Where to see leopard in Botswana?

 Leopards are notoriously elusive, and so are on many visitor’s safari bucket list.
 If you are keen to spot a leopard, then a Botswana safari is a fantastic choice as they are the most common cat here.

-My initial idea for this blog was to give an overview of the best places and camps to see leopard.
-However, being lucky enough to stay at most camps in Botswana and on several occasions, I found it difficult to pin down one area or camp which stood out from the rest.
+My initial idea for this blog was to give an overview of the best places and camps to see leopards.
+However, being lucky enough to stay at most camps in Botswana and on several occasions, I found it difficult to pin down one area or camp that stood out from the rest.

 Leopard in the Okavango Delta